mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 ### Downsides to using only certificate-based auth with AWS Client VPN

 When using only certificate-auth, you need to have a process for revoking access.
 AWS Client VPN supports [importing](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-working-certificates.html) Certificate Revocation Lists (CRLs), but there is currently no Terraform resource for managing CRLs.
 As a result, you'll need to use either the AWS Management Console or the AWS CLI to manually update your Client VPN endpoint with the CRL.
+Fortunately, Serverless CA helps [automate] the certificate revocation process.

 Additionally, certificate authentication alone does not support [AWS Client VPN authorization rules](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-working-rules.html) based on user groups.
 This means you lose the ability to grant different levels of network access to different groups, which is only available when using either federated authentication with SAML or Active Directory or a combination of SAML/AD with certificates.

 ## Prerequisites

-- Route 53 Zone
+- Route 53 Zone (only required if you're going with public CRL)

 - AWS VPC with a private subnet (i.e subnet with no route to an internet gateway)